frePPLe/frepple/doc/user-guide/examples/operation/operation-posttime.rst

 `Check this feature on a live example <https://demo.frepple.com/operation-posttime/data/input/operation/>`_

+:download:`Download an Excel spreadsheet with the data for this example <operation-posttime.xlsx>`

 In this example we model a two-step production process with a decoupling buffer between both steps.
 A post-operation delay of 3 days is specified for the first
 step: ideally there is a delay of 3 days between production into the decoupling